 The philosophy named the Goldboss has also evolved over the centuries.
 Its current form has five statements.

 Oxbow was created early in the Age of Greatness.
 The Creator had recently seen mighty people become corrupted and do terrible deeds.
-Oxbow was created to help mighty people aim their need to compete and excel along productive channels.
+The Creator acknowledged that mighty people are driven to compete and excel.
+Oxbow was created to help them aim this need along productive channels.

 Oxbow claims no authority over Arlinac Town, but takes interest in it because it is built upon a river.